First, let's go through the international definition of migraine (ICHD-3)

 Nausea or vomiting

-Note that the location of the pain is not specified.
-That is, pain that feels like a throbbing pain in the back of the head or at the base of the skull and worsens with exertion meets the criteria for migraine.
+Note that the location of the pain is not defined.
+In other words, pain that feels pulsating at the back of the head or base of the skull and worsens with exertion meets the criteria for migraine.

-It is important to distinguish between tenderness of the greater occipital nerve and the muscles attached to the skull base structures.
+It is important to differentiate between tenderness of the greater occipital nerve and the muscles attached to the base of the skull.

 It is common for muscle attachment points to also be somewhat tender during a migraine attack, but this does not change the diagnosis.

-The characteristics of the headache give the name to the headache – not the condition of the muscles.
+The characteristics of the headache indicate the type of headache – not the state of the muscles.

-(Even a tension headache cannot be diagnosed by simply feeling the muscles.)
+(Even tension-type headache cannot be diagnosed solely by palpating the muscles.)

-The lower part of the trigeminal nucleus, located in the brainstem, receives input from the nerves that come from above the three upper cervical vertebrae.
+The lower part of the trigeminal nucleus located in the brainstem receives input from the nerves coming from the three uppermost cervical vertebrae.

-Therefore, migraines can be experienced at the base of the skull and even in the upper neck.
+Therefore, migraine can be experienced at the base of the skull and even in the upper neck.

-The initial symptoms of a migraine attack are often accompanied by increased muscle tension in the neck area.
+The initial symptoms of a migraine attack often involve increased muscle tension in the neck area.

-This should not be considered the cause of the headache if the characteristics of the pain meet the definition of migraine.
+This should not be mistaken as the cause of the headache if the pain characteristics meet the definition of migraine.

-Frequently asked questions about migraines at the base of the skull
+Frequently asked questions about migraine at the base of the skull

-Can a migraine be felt in the back of the head?
+Can migraine be felt at the back of the head?

-Yes, you can.
-Migraine pain can be localized to the back of the head or the base of the skull, even if it meets the diagnostic criteria for migraine.
+Yes, it can.
+Migraine pain can localize to the back of the head or the base of the skull, even if it meets the diagnostic criteria for migraine.

 What causes the pain?

-The area of the posterior cranial nerve and the muscles that attach to the base of the skull may become tender during a migraine attack.
+The area of the greater occipital nerve and the muscles attached to the base of the skull can be tender during a migraine attack.
 This is part of the nervous system's reaction, not a separate muscle problem.

 Could it be muscle tension?

-In migraines, neck muscle tension may increase, but this is a consequence – not a cause.
+In migraine, neck muscle tension can increase, but it is a consequence – not a cause.
 The diagnosis is based on the characteristics of the headache, not muscle sensations.

-Why is a migraine felt in the neck or base of the skull?
+Why does migraine feel like it's in the neck or at the base of the skull?

-Because the trigeminal nucleus also receives nerve supply from the upper cervical vertebrae, pain can be reflected to the base of the skull and upper neck area.
+Because the trigeminal nucleus also receives nerve input from the uppermost cervical vertebrae, pain can radiate to the area of the base of the skull and the upper neck.

-Many factors contribute to migraines – including neck muscle tension and stress.
+Many factors affect migraine – including neck muscle tension and stress.

-Discover the Atlas Care neck stretcher , which relaxes the muscles of the skull base and relieves the symptoms of migraine and tension headaches.
+Explore the Atlas Care neck stretcher, which relaxes the muscles at the base of the skull and alleviates symptoms of migraine and tension headaches.